 Infant Development serves children birth through 2 years of age as they are not eligible for special education services available for children eligible for Part B-619 of IDEA offered through the North Dakota Department of Public Instruction.
 This service cannot be accessed at the same time as Part C funded services through IDEA.
 Infant Development does not provide direct therapies nor can it be provided at the same time as other waiver services.
 Home visits cannot be conducted over the phone.
 Nursing consultations can only be billed when needed to ensure the child's health and welfare while participating in another Early Intervention service.
 This service shall not be furnished or billed at the same time of day as other services that provide direct care to the participant.
 These services include Medicaid State Plan Services, In-Home Supports, Self-Directed Services, Family Care Option, or Extended Home Health Care.
 To avoid duplication, Infant Development cannot be authorized on the individual service plan with Behavioral Consultation, Residential Habilitation, Independent Habilitation, Parenting Support, Adult Foster Care, Day Habilitation, Homemaker services, Prevocational Services, Small Group Employment Supports, or Individual Employment.

-This service is limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization.

-Specify whether the service may be provided by (check each that applies):

-□ Relative
+This service cannot duplicate any other service in this waiver.
+Service Delivery Method (check each that applies): ☐ Participant-directed as specified in Appendix E ☐ Provider managed Specify whether the service may be provided by (check each that applies): ☐ Legally Responsible Person☐ Relative └─ Legal Guardian Provider Specifications: Provider Category Provider Type Title Agency Licensed DD Provider Appendix C: Participant Services C-1/C-3: Provider Specifications for Service C-1/C-3.
+I Tovider Specifications for Service Service Type: Other Service Service Name: Infant Development Provider Category: Agency

-Legal Guardian Provider Specifications:
+Provider Type: